"Repent, then, and turn to God, so that your sins may be wiped out, that times of refreshing may come from the Lord."

 Confession is celebrated at St. Andrew on Saturdays at 4:15pm,

-or by appointment with the Pastor.
+or by appointment with one of our priests.

 To schedule an individual appointment for confession at a time